-- rules – Practical life presentations, Grace and Courtesy group lessons always worked wonderfully in my classroom.
+- Rules – Practical life presentations, Grace and Courtesy group lessons always worked wonderfully in my classroom.

 Silence activity.
-One of the rituals that can help children gain self-control and contribute towards classroom normalization is the Silence game.
-As an extension for this game, I enjoyed doing Silence activity with children.
-It is designed to help students identify what Silence feels like, sounds like and looks like.
+One of the rituals that can help children gain self-control and contribute to classroom normalization is the Silence game.
+As an extension of this game, I enjoyed doing the Silence activity with the children.
+It is designed to help students identify what Silence feels like, sounds like, and looks like.

-Invite students to brainstorm and share their thoughts on what Silence looks like, sounds like and feels like to them.
-It is a positive way to reinforce an attitude of respect towards other student’s process of concentration.
+Invite students to brainstorm and share their thoughts on what Silence looks like, sounds like, and feels like to them.
+It is a positive way to reinforce an attitude of respect towards other students’ process of concentration.
 Complete this diagram yourself by writing down their ideas, or invite your students to do so.
 Younger students may prefer to draw their answers instead.
 You can download this freebie from the Resource Library.

-Also, I would like to invite you to check out Silent & Noisy sorting activity.
-It is a simple, yet effective way to use a gentle approach and guide children helping them to meditate and think of the silence as an important tool to be able to concentrate and complete their tasks.
+Also, I would like to invite you to check out the Silent & Noisy sorting activity.
+It is a simple, yet effective way to use a gentle approach and guide children helping them to meditate and think of silence as an important tool to be able to concentrate and complete their tasks.